-As indicated in the specification pages of this data sheet, the ADuC834 Flash/EE memory endurance qualification has been carried out in accordance with JEDEC Specification A117 over the industrial temperature range of -40°C, +25°C, +85°C, and +125°C. The results allow the specification of a minimum endurance figure over supply and temperature of 100,000 cycles, with an endurance figure of 700,000 cycles being typical of operation at 25°C.
+As indicated in the Specification tables, the ADuC836 Flash/EE Memory Endurance qualification has been carried out in accordance with JEDEC Specification A117 over the industrial temperature range of -40°C, +25°C, +85°C, and +125°C. The results allow the specification of a minimum endurance figure over supply and temperature of 100,000 cycles, with an endurance figure of 700,000 cycles being typical of operation at 25°C.

 Retention quantifies the ability of the Flash/EE memory to retain its programmed data over time.
-Again, the ADuC834 has been qualified in accordance with the formal JEDEC Retention Lifetime Specification (A117) at a specific junction temperature ($T_J = 55\,^{\circ}\text{C}$).
+Again, the ADuC836 has been qualified in accordance with the formal JEDEC Retention Lifetime Specification (A117) at a specific junction temperature ($T_J = 55^{\circ}$ C).
 As part of this qualification procedure, the Flash/EE memory is cycled to its specified endurance limit described above, before data retention is characterized.
 This means that the Flash/EE memory is guaranteed to retain its data for its full specified retention lifetime every time the Flash/EE memory is reprogrammed.
-It should also be noted that retention lifetime, based on an activation energy of 0.6 eV, will derate with T_J as shown in Figure 16.
+It should also be noted that retention lifetime, based on an activation energy of 0.6 eV, will derate with T_J , as shown in Figure 16.